vanillaSlice/blog/content/post/keep-those-prs-small.md

 Not just more digestible for the reviewer but also for yourself.
 How many times have you created a big pull request, read over it and thought, "what the hell am I even doing here?".

-*Small PRs, mean less code, means less time reading code, means quicker reviews.*
+*Small PRs, mean less code, means less time trying to understand code, means quicker reviews.*

 ### Easier to spot problems